rqguan/MaNGA-AGN/README.md

         a.
 Try to do a FT to the r=0R~0.5R as well as r=0.5R~R.
             i.
 Thus we can eliminate the ones only have two outer bright dots instead of a continuous "bicone" though out the R direction. ii.
-Downside is that not-so-obvious bicones would be washed out.
+Downside is that not-so-obvious bicones would be washed out. iii.
+Turned out the method does not differentiate between bicone and ellipticity. iv.
+Try to extract the elliptical edge instead
+        b.
+Integrate the flux along the ellipse of the ellipticity and position angle.